 R2: add proposed change on CID 290 and CID291, and other minor change according to the feedback during the call in 26th.
 Sep.

 R3: update the resolution on two deferred CIDs: CID 159 and CID 276

+R4: Remove the resolution of CID 276 and transfer it to Mark.

+R5: update the resolution of CID159 according to the comments during the call in 17th Nov.

 Interpretation of a Motion to Adopt